 - Lack of Performance — If a metal roof hasn’t been properly installed or repaired, water can accumulate (which could cause serious damage).
 Lower-grade metal roofing materials can also be thinner, which makes them less durable.
 Some metals will rust in certain climates, and they may dent more easily during a hailstorm or even while they’re installed.

-If you’re thinking about installing a metal roof for your home or place of business, Bayfront Roofing has a qualified team that can help you make the right decision.
-We’re your choice for metal roofing in the Coastal Bend, because we can install a roof that’s built to last.
+If you’re thinking about installing a metal roof for your home or place of business, Bayfront Roofing and Construction has a qualified team that can help you make the right decision.
+We’re your choice for metal roofing in the Coastal Bend because we can install a roof that’s built to last.
 Not only do we make sure your new roof will handle the crazy weather of South Texas, but we’ll also make sure it fits your personal style.
 That’s why we’re one of the best roofers in Corpus Christi.

 If you want more information about how we can help you with your next metal roofing installation, feel free to get in touch with us.
 We would be happy to speak with you!